SK-Rahat-Islam/fete-n-fiesta/README.md

 # FETE-n-FIESTA
- It's a event management system project using HTML,CSS,JAVASCRIPT AND PHP.
+ It's a event management system project using PHP.